 Lose 15 Pounds This Month With This Groundbreaking Diet

 That’s obvious, right?
-And the same principle applies to talk breaks, too.
+The same principle applies to talk breaks, too.

-Here’s the interesting thing: The show used the words in the brainstorming session that would make the segments stand out.
-But they hadn’t planned to use those action words on the air.
-All they needed was to avoid toning it down.
-Just turn it up!
+Interestingly, the show used those words in the brainstorming session but they hadn’t planned to use those action words on the air.
+All they needed was to turn it up rather than toning it down!

-Agreeing that “I like what I heard” is quite different than a listener telling someone, “Did you hear what they did?”
+Agreeing that “I like what I heard” is not the same as a listener telling someone, “Did you hear what they did?”

 Energy is contagious.
-It transfers from personalities to listeners and beyond.
-And it’s easy to do.
-Just turn up the volume on ordinary topics to make them stand out.
-Getting started may take some effort, but once in motion, it can become a habit that changes how listeners hear the show.
+It transfers from personalities to listeners.
+Just turn up the volume on ordinary topics.
+Once in motion, this can become a habit that changes how listeners hear the show.